How to Read the Contents of a File into a Database BLOB Attribute

 The workspace should look as follows:

 Run the workspace.
 Three .jpg files will be written to the path specified in the transformer.
-These files were successfully converted from BLOB fields to JPEG files by the workspace.
+The workspace successfully converted these files from BLOB fields to JPEG files.

 Data Attribution